Beyond Eager Encodings: A Theory-Agnostic Approach to Theory-Lemma Enumeration in SMT: Background

 In each iteration, it first finds a \T-satisfiable total truth assignment $\etaa{}$ on all the atoms $\allalpha$, which propositionally satisfies \via{} (line~\ref{line:getassignment}).
 This guarantees that all its sub-assignments are also \T-satisfiable.

 The assignment is then minimized, by removing literals over $\allalphaprime$ from $\etaa{}\defas\etaaprime{}\wedge\etaasecond$, to find a partial assignment $\mua{}\defas \muaprime{}\wedge\etaasecond{}\subseteq\etaa{}$ which still satisfies \via{} (line~\ref{line:minimize}).
 For total (projected) AllSMT, this step is omitted and $\mua{}=\etaa{}$.
-Then, the assignment is projected on $\allalphaprime$ (line~\ref{line:project}), obtaining $\muaprime{}$ satisfying \cref{item:projected-partial-1}.
+Then, the assignment is projected on $\allalphaprime$ (line~\ref{line:project}), obtaining $\muaprime{}$ satisfying \Cref{item:projected-partial-1}.
 If $\allalphaprime=\allalpha$, then $\muaprime{}=\mua{}$, and projected AllSMT reduces to AllSMT.

-The projected assignment $\muaprime{}$ is then added to the set $\CTAPRIMEANY$ (line~\ref{line:add}), and it is blocked by conjoining the \emph{blocking clause} $\neg\muaprime{}$ to \via{} (line~\ref{line:block}). ~ (In actual implementations, $\neg\muaprime{}$ may be fed to the conflict-analysis mechanism of the SAT solver, and the output conflict clause be used as blocking clause \cite{lahiriSMTTechniquesFast2006}; in \cref{alg:proj-all-smt} we omit this step to simplify the narration.)
-The loop terminates when \via{} becomes unsatisfiable, which guarantees \cref{item:projected-partial-2}.
+The projected assignment $\muaprime{}$ is then added to the set $\CTAPRIMEANY$ (line~\ref{line:add}), and it is blocked by conjoining the \emph{blocking clause} $\neg\muaprime{}$ to \via{} (line~\ref{line:block}). ~ (In actual implementations, $\neg\muaprime{}$ may be fed to the conflict-analysis mechanism of the SAT solver, and the output conflict clause be used as blocking clause \cite{lahiriSMTTechniquesFast2006}; in \Cref{alg:proj-all-smt} we omit this step to simplify the narration.)
+The loop terminates when \via{} becomes unsatisfiable, which guarantees \Cref{item:projected-partial-2}.

-Finally, we return both the set of enumerated assignments $\CTAPRIMEANY$, and also the set of \T-lemmas $\TLEMMASANY$ learned by the SMT solver during the enumeration (line~\ref{line:getlemmas}), since we will use this algorithm as a subroutine for enumerating \T-lemmas in~\sref{sec:enum-lemmas}.
+Finally, we return both the set of enumerated assignments $\CTAPRIMEANY$, and also the set of \T-lemmas $\TLEMMASANY$ (line~\ref{line:getlemmas}) learned by the SMT solver during the enumeration, i.e., during all the calls to $\SMTsolve{}$ (line~\ref{line:while}), since we will use this algorithm as a subroutine for enumerating \T-lemmas in~\sref{sec:enum-lemmas}.